nikouu/dotnet-optimization-cheatsheet/README.md

 - closures
 - links to resources
 - suggestions on what to optimise first such as architecture, adding more hardware
+- go back and fix up the tabs and spaces

 # Dotnet Optimization Cheatsheet